Vetle Sjåstad Christiansen: Early career and World Cup debut

-The second barrier Christiansen broke in the World Cup was finishing in the top ten in an individual race.
+The second barrier Sjåstad Christiansen broke in the World Cup was finishing in the top ten in an individual race.
 That race was the season's last sprint in Khanty-Mansiysk.
-Christiansen shot cleanly and finished tenth, one minute and four seconds behind the winner, Martin Fourcade.
-This result, alongside the 11th-place finish in the pursuit, qualified Christiansen for his first mass start in the World Cup, breaking another barrier.
-The season was thus a remarkable success, with Christiansen mostly finishing in the top 30 individually, and finished 43rd overall in the World Cup.
+Sjåstad Christiansen shot cleanly and finished tenth, one minute and four seconds behind the winner, Martin Fourcade.
+This result, alongside the 11th-place finish in the pursuit, qualified Sjåstad Christiansen for his first mass start in the World Cup, breaking another barrier.
+The season was thus a remarkable success, with Sjåstad Christiansen mostly finishing in the top 30 individually, and finished 43rd overall in the World Cup.
 The season ended with the Norwegian Championships in Dombås.
-Christiansen came tenth in the individual, having missed five times, and fifth in the sprint despite having missed four times.
-Christiansen then came fourth in the pursuit, having lost the bronze in a sprint finish with Lars Berger.
+Sjåstad Christiansen came tenth in the individual, having missed five times, and fifth in the sprint despite having missed four times.
+Sjåstad Christiansen then came fourth in the pursuit, having lost the bronze in a sprint finish with Lars Berger.
 In the relay, he took the anchor leg, lifting the team from Buskerud from sixth to third, winning bronze.